-Lower back pain, also called lumbago, is not a disorder.
+Lower back pain, sometimes called lumbago, is not a specific disease diagnosis.
 It’s a symptom of several different types of medical problems.
-It usually results from a problem with one or more parts of the lower back, such as: ligaments muscles nerves the bony structures that...
-Read more

 It usually results from a problem with one or more parts of the lower back, such as:

 - the bony structures that make up the spine, called vertebral bodies or vertebrae

 It can also be due to a problem with nearby organs, such as the kidneys.

 According to the American Association of Neurological Surgeons, 75 to 85 percent of Americans will experience back pain in their lifetime.
 Of those, 50 percent will have more than one episode within a year.

 In 90 percent of all cases, the pain gets better without surgery.
 Talk with a doctor if you’re experiencing back pain.

 This diagram shows which muscles in the lower back may be causing you pain.